smk2295/smk2295.github.io/_news/announcement_1.md

 related_posts: false
 ---

-🎓 Graduated summa cum laude from Hanyang University Erica in Military Information Engineering and earned a dual degree in Computer Science 🎓
+🎓 Graduated *Summa Cum Laude* with a bachelor's degree in Military Information Engineering and a second bachelor's degree in Computer Science 🎓